-It is a fiduciary relationship in which the grantor (sometimes called settlor, trustor, trustmaker) gives another party, known as the trustee, the right to hold title to property or assets for the benefit of a third party (the beneficiary).
+It is a fiduciary relationship in which the grantor (sometimes called settlor, trustor, or trust maker) gives another party, known as the trustee, the right to hold title to property or assets for the benefit of a third party (the beneficiary).

 To be valid and enforceable, certain things must exist:

 - Charitable Lead.
-This provides a stream of income to a charity of your choice for a period of years or a lifetime.
-At the completion of the period of years, or at death, whatever is left goes to you or your loved ones with significant tax savings.
+This provides an income stream to a charity of your choice for years or a lifetime.
+After some time, or at death, whatever is left goes to you or your loved ones with significant tax savings.

 - Charitable Remainder.
-This one provides a stream of income to you for a period of years or a lifetime and then gives the remainder to the charity of your choice with significant tax savings once the period of years or death has occurred.
+This one provides a stream of income to you for years or a lifetime and then gives the remainder to the charity of your choice with significant tax savings once the period of years or death has occurred.

 - Special Needs.
 This allows you to provide money or property for the benefit of someone with special needs without disqualifying them from receiving governmental benefits.
 Federal laws allow special needs beneficiaries to receive certain types of benefits from a carefully crafted trust without defeating eligibility for government benefits.